Pilot Flying J: Rebate fraud

 On April 15, 2013, the headquarters of Pilot Flying J, located in Knoxville, Tennessee, was raided by FBI and IRS agents as part of an "ongoing investigation".
 On April 16, CEO Jimmy Haslam reported the investigation involved claims of failure to pay rebates to trucking customers.

 On April 18, 2013, an affidavit used to secure various search warrants was made public.
 The documents alleged that several members of the Pilot Flying J sales force, as well as company president Mark Hazelwood, were either involved or aware of the alleged scheme.
 Three sales employees' private homes were also raided as part of the investigation.

 On Tuesday, July 16, 2013, a federal judge in Arkansas granted preliminary approval to a proposed settlement agreement between Pilot Flying J and several trucking companies that had sued over allegations of fuel rebate fraud.
 Pilot Flying J paid restitution to customers and agreed to pay a $92 million penalty pursuant to a Criminal Enforcement Agreement.

-Flying J Heist

-At the Flying J truck stop along Interstate 5 in the Grapevine in Lebec, California, in the early hours of July 11, 2022 one of the armed guards left their Brink’s big rig while the other guard was asleep, giving a gang of thieves a 27-minute window to make a huge snatch of jewels that were being transported from San Mateo to the Los Angeles area for the International Gem and Jewelry Show.
-Estimated value of the stolen goods range from $10 million to $100 million, making the jewelry theft one of the biggest in modern history.